 Undergraduate real estate degrees with a specialization in escrow issues typically include courses in management, business law and general real estate.
 Other classes might include the following:

 - Office administration

-Escrow officers handle and process documents relating to the transfer of funds and property.
-According to the U.S. Bureau of Labor Statistics (BLS), the job market for loan officers should experience promising growth in the coming years.
-Between 2010 and 2020, employment for loan officers is projected to increase roughly 14%, figures from the BLS indicate.
-The BLS also reports loan officers earned a median annual salary of $59,820 in May 2012.
+According to the U.S. Bureau of Labor Statistics (BLS), the job market for loan officers should experience slightly lower growth than average.
+Between 2012 and 2022, employment for loan officers is projected to increase roughly 8%, figures from the BLS indicate.
+The BLS also reports loan officers earned a median annual salary of $62,620 in May 2014.

 Most employers of escrow officers seek those who've completed a training program offered by a bank, title company, insurance company, or financial services corporation.
 Many employers also prefer to hire escrow officers who have earned voluntary certification through a state or regional escrow association.
 Designations, which typically are based on education and years of experience, might include Certified Junior Escrow Officer, Certified Escrow Officer and Certified Senior Escrow Officer.
 Applicants for escrow officer certification generally must complete an exam.

 Both certificates and bachelor's degrees are available to train students in becoming escrow officers.
 In addition to this, professional certification is available to improve employment prospects.